 There are two sides in the great electric car debate.
-On one side you have the advocates; the ones who love electric cars and love everything they do.
-But on the other side you have the scepticals; the ones who think electric cars are nothing more than a fad that will disappear before they’ve made their mark.
-And it’s the latter we are focussing on right now.
+On one side, you have the advocates; the ones who love electric cars and love everything they do.
+However, on the other side you have the sceptics; the ones who think electric cars are nothing more than a fad that will disappear before they’ve made their mark.
+It’s the latter we are focusing on right now.

 The reason many are against electric cars is due to the myths surrounding them.
-The naysayers have seemingly taken electric cars and created a culture of negativity by jumping on issues, that, to be frank, simply aren’t there.
+The naysayers have seemingly taken electric cars and created a negative stigma by jumping on issues, that, to be frank, simply aren’t there.

-With that in mind, we’ve jotted down some of the most common electric car myths and highlighted why they are simply not true.
+With that in mind, we’ve jotted down some of the most common electric car myths and highlighted why they are just not true.

 Unsurprisingly, technology has moved on.
-And it only takes 12 hours if you use the slowest and simplest methods available, such as a regular 120-volt, 15-amp receptacle.
+It only takes 12 hours if you use the slowest and simplest methods available, such as a regular 120-volt, 15-amp receptacle.
 The super charger, which is increasingly available almost everywhere, actually performs an 80% charge in less than 30 minutes – on average.

 In the past, ‘range anxiety’ was a big issue for those with electric cars.
-But thanks to technology developing, that is no longer an issue.
-Nowadays electric cars can travel reasonable distances before running out of juice.
-The Tesla Model S for example can reach around 250 miles on a single charge, while the BMI i3 with range extender can run for around 186 miles on a full charge – more than enough for a commute or a family day out.
+Thanks to technology advancing, thisis no longer an issue.
+Nowadays, electric cars can travel reasonable distances before running out of juice.
+The Tesla Model S for example can reach around 250 miles on a single charge, while the BMW i3 with range extender can run for around 186 miles on a full charge – more than enough for a commute or a family day out.

 A car battery is just like any other battery.
 With use, its capacity will decline.
-However they have come a long way in recent years, and are now better than ever before.
-Essentially they are built to withstand the test of time so do not decline at such a rate as mobile phone or standard batteries for example.
+However, they have come a long way in recent years, and are now better than ever before.
+Essentially, they are built to withstand the test of time so they do not decline at such a rate as mobile phone or standard batteries, for example.
 So essentially, the battery should last you as long as you have the car – and beyond!

 What’s the most outrageous statement you’ve heard about EVs?